SpronQ/challenges/devops/spronq-devops-challenge.md

 ## Submission
 The candidate should submit the following:
-1. Link to the Git repository containing the application code, IaC scripts and documentation.
+1. Link to your Git repository containing the application code, IaC scripts and documentation.
 2. Any additional notes or explanations to clarify design decisions may be included in the repository.

 ## Evaluation Criteria